seddboi/seddboi/README.md

 My primary skills that I use daily:
  - React
  - Node
- - Express (for a basic server for static site setup)
+ - Express
+ - SQL (MySQL, PostgreSQL)
  - Material UI (has great React components)
  - Rest API
  - and much more!